 Anri Nakamoto is a managing associate in Orrick's Tokyo office and a member of the Intellectual Property Group.

 His practice focuses on representing clients in patent litigation, trade secret litigation and other intellectual property disputes.
 Anri also counsels clients on patent portfolio management, intellectual property strategy developments, adversarial patent licensing negotiations, and other IP related matters in cross-border M&A and strategic business and technology alliances.
 Prior to joining Orrick, Anri worked for more than 10 years at Hitachi Ltd., Panasonic Corp., and IP Bridge Inc.

-As an associate in Orrick's internationally recognized Cyber, Privacy & Data Innovation practice group, Michelle Nance has experience advising clients and developing proactive strategies, as well as guiding them through litigation and enforcement actions.
+As an associate in Orrick's internationally recognized Cyber, Privacy & Data Innovation practice group, Michelle Nance has experience advising clients on privacy and cybersecurity matters, as well as guiding them through litigation and enforcement actions.

 Michelle is dedicated to her pro bono work.
-She currently helps sex trafficking survivors vacate their prior criminal convictions and provides legal advice to StolenYouth, a local nonprofit focused on ending child sex trafficking, with policy analysis and other legal matters.
-She has also helped individuals applying for disability benefits, juvenile immigrants seeking legal status in the United States, and organizations with nonprofit law.
+She currently helps sex trafficking survivors vacate their prior criminal convictions and provides legal advice to StolenYouth, a local nonprofit focused on ending child sex trafficking.
+She has also helped individuals applying for disability benefits, juvenile immigrants seeking legal status in the United States, and public health organizations with nonprofit law.

 Prior to law school, Michelle served as a legislative assistant to a representative in the Washington State House of Representatives.
 She also worked in the Office of Congressional Ethics in the U.S. House of Representatives and participated in Harvard Law School's International Human Rights Clinic during law school.
-She graduated with a degree in Business Administration, cum laude, from the University of Washington and a J.D. from Harvard Law School, cum laude.
+She graduated with a degree in Business Administration, cum laude, from the University of Washington and a J.D., cum laude, from Harvard Law School.